Featured

 Now this at 10:58.

 Take back your money and get out.
 Two points to be learned.
 1) Tuesday afternoon options that expire on Friday are usually "ambiguous" trades.
-2) Premarket number can lie.
+2) Premarket numbers can lie. ** Now a Thursday at the close look at the 330 Puts.

 Comments